unoplatform/uno/doc/articles/uno-publishing-desktop-macos-advanced.md

 </plist>
 ```

-You can edit the `Info.plist` file, add any required entries (for permissions), and let other fields empty.
+You can edit the `Info.plist` file, add any required entries (for permissions), and leave other fields empty.
 The basic, empty fields will be filled automatically by the `msbuild` task based on your project.

 Then from the CLI run: